 Here are 7 types of maps used for data visualization that our customers create using our mapping software tools.
 We also demonstrate how and why they use them.
 Use these map examples to decide which one is right for your business.

-View a larger version of Pin Map created with our mapping software.
+View a larger version of a Pin Map created with our mapping software

 The simplest map type.
 Just upload your business data, which plots in seconds (depending on the file size).
 Once your data plots, you can customize your map with various options, including different base maps (satellite, terrain, etc.), pin color, and pin style – including the ability to plot your pins (e.g., company logos) on the map.